ms4tg/Lung-Radiomics/README.md

 # Main
-The code I used while worling under Professor Krishni Wijesooriya on radiomics features
+The code I used while working under Professor Krishni Wijesooriya on radiomics features

 **Analysis**
 All the codes are under folder "analysis"